vsitpal/personal-website/exampleSite/content/about/_index.md

 I also enjoy reading about birds and plants, and once in a while take a shot at photography.

 `Also, did I say that already?
-I love aircrafts.`
+I love aircrafts.
+And computer systems.`

 ### Family

-Without giving away too much of our privacy, I am very blessed to have the best and most loving family.
+Without violating too much of our privacy, I am very blessed to have the best and most loving family.
+Here are a few words about them.

-> I come from a family of post-graduates. 🙂
+> I come from a family of post-graduates.

 My handsome and super-intelligent father is an officer in the Indian Air Force, an aerospace engineer and a one-star general, so that makes me a *military kid*.
 I like to call him *Baapu*, the best solider of my nation. 🇮🇳